ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Step 1: Set Contract Address

-Please `CTRL F` `CUSTOM CODE STARTS HERE` to find the first area where we can modify the precompile.
+Please search (`CTRL F`) `CUSTOM CODE STARTS HERE` to find the first area where we can modify the precompile.

 In `./precompile/hello_world.go`, we can see our precompile address is set to some default value.
 We can cut the address from the var declaration block and remove it from the precompile.